 2. Inverted pyramid.
 Follow your opening statement with a summary of the key points: What, who, when, where, why.
 Use the journalism approach of giving away the ending, and then filling in background.
 Apply the inverted pyramid concept to both writing and data; so for example, present important charts or tables first, and raw data or other supporting data later.

 3. Data visualization.
-Give them some 'Ooh, shiny', but not too much (I'm growing weary of the hero worship of artistic data viz creators).
-Visuals can tell a story that writing cannot: Reference the classic Anscombe's Quartet graphic above.
+Give them some ‘ooh, shiny’, but not too much.
+Visuals can tell a story that writing cannot: Reference the classic Anscombe’s Quartet graphic above.
 Anscombe illustrated beautifully how four distinct data sets can have the same mean x, mean y, sample variance, etc. – and that only through visuals do we see their notable differences.
-A simple presentation of the statistics would not tell the whole story.
+Simple descriptive statistics would not tell the whole story.

 4. Explain the source.
 Writing must tell the rest of the value story: Where did the data come from?
 Why were they analyzed this way?
 Why is this a valid and useful finding?
 After providing clarity, now you’re establishing credibility.